Partonetrain/yafda/README.md

 - Deeper and Darker
 - Thirst was Taken
 - Brewin' and Chewin
+- Immersive Engineering

 Additionally, YAFDA adds even more content if the following pairs of mods are installed:
 - Ars Elemental and Ars Nouveau Flavors and Delight

-All items, and their dependent mods:
+All items and their dependent mods:
 ![All Items](https://raw.githubusercontent.com/Partonetrain/yafda/refs/heads/1.21.1/all_items.png)

 I am open to suggestions about other mods to add support to.